 With cryptocurrency CFDs, you are trading on the price of the underlying digital asset with the funds in your Plus500 account.
 You do not need a special wallet to hold these assets and you can trade larger quantities using leverage.
-Plus500 CFDs allow you to easily gain exposure, making it more feasible to speculate on high valued cryptocurrencies, such as Bitcoin.
+Plus500 CFDs allow you to seamlessly gain exposure, making it more feasible to speculate on high valued cryptocurrencies, such as Bitcoin.
 Other cryptocurrency CFDs* that are offered on the Plus500 trading platform include: Ethereum/ Bitcoin, Ethereum, Crypto 10 Index, Litecoin and many more.

 * Subject to operator.

 Commodities are natural products that appear in the ground or are agriculturally cultivated.
 Commodities play a key role in determining the prices of other financial markets as commodities are used as input in the manufacturing process- meaning national economies in general, and publicly-listed companies in particular, are affected by their prices.